Tan Chay Wa's tombstone trial

-The Tan Chay Wa's tombstone trial was a sequence of unusual events regarding an inscribed tombstone of a political dissident, Tan Chay Wa, that sparked a court case in Singapore in 1983.
-His older brother Tan Chu Boon was arrested and charged on suspicion that he designed an elaborate but 'subversive' tombstone, which had engraved on it words glorifying the communist cause.
-The story of the case was later taken up in London by The Sunday Times a few months after the trial, making the case an internationally known issue.
+Tan Chu Boon, the older brother of the Singaporean political dissident Tan Chay Wa, was arrested in 1983 and charged on suspicion that he had designed a subversive tombstone for Tan Chay Wa.
+The tombstone allegedly had engraved on it words glorifying the communist cause.
+The story of the ensuing court case was later taken up in London by The Sunday Times a few months after the trial, making the case an internationally known issue.

 History

 The Malayan National Liberation Front (MNLF), an organisation of the Communist Party of Malaya (CPM), was formed in 1968 to support the overthrow of the governments of Singapore and Malaysia.
 The countries had been declared independent in 1965, but the communists rejected their separation.
 From 1968 to 1974, the armed struggle included planting booby trap bombs in public places.
 The MNLF was also involved in collecting supplies such as medicine, explosives and assorted equipment for the Malayan National Liberation Army (MNLA), which was the military arm of the CPM operating in the border area of northern Malaysia and southern Thailand.

 In 1976, after a prolonged investigation, Singapore's Internal Security Department arrested hundreds of MNLF members together with many documents, arms and explosives in a sting operation in Singapore.
 Twenty-three members were released after interrogation, seventeen were detained without trial under the Internal Security Act (ISA) and ten turned over to the Malaysian police for suspected involvement in terrorist activities in Malaysia.